JoeGreiner/SegmentPuzzler/README.md

 <summary>Walk-Through</summary>

 * Please click **`Sample Data -> Load Sample Data`** in the menu bar.
 You can load real data by simply dragging and dropping the volume files into the top-left tree viewer.
-* You'll see that the viewer and the tree viewer in the top-left corner are populated with the sample data.
+* You'll see that the viewer and the tree viewer (top-left corner) are populated with the sample data.
 * **TreeViewer**: Here you can interact with the viewer options:
     * Clicking on the small box toggles the visibility of a segment.
     * Double-clicking on the segment name allows you to rename the segment.